JSW-JW/Random_Trip_Mates_Finder/README.md

 * Recommend you do enough chat before you meet them if you can't trust them yet.

 # EndPoint that will be used and overall flow
-* At the first view, you can choose CategoryActivity or CityActivity.
+* RestaurantListActivity is the main activity, it shifts between CategoryViewHolder or CityViewHolder.
 * Main Activity separates with two parts.
-1. CategoryActivity & 2.
-CityActivity.
-When the category is clicked, it executes the "/search" query.
+1. CategoryViewHolder & 2.
+CityViewHolder.
+When their item(categoryListItem or cityListItem) is clicked, it executes the "/search" or "/collection" query.

-1. (CategoryActivity) "/search" is used. (there are many options, but in this app with category id input, show the restaurants list related with the category)
+1. (CategoryViewHolder) "/search" is used. (there are many options, but in this app with category id input, show the restaurants list related with the category)
-2. (CityActivity) "/collections" is used. (with city id input, show several collections in the city)
+2. (CityViewHolder) "/collections" is used. (with city id input, show several collections in the city)

-* (CategoryActivity/CityActivity) --> When restaurant is clicked --> (RestaurantActivity) "/restaurant" is used. (with restaurant id input, show restaurant detailed information)
+* RestaurantListActivity (CategoryViewHolder/CityViewHolder) --> (RestaurantsListViewHolder) --> When restaurant is clicked --> (RestaurantActivity) "/restaurant" is used. (with restaurant id input, show restaurant detailed information)

 # Features which are gonna be added later